wjs018/lemmy-anime-wiki/rikka.md

 # Requesting Discussion Threads via PM

 If a show is disabled in rikka's database or if the previous episode fails to meet the engagement thresholds, there will not be any discussion thread made for that episode.
 If a user wants to have a thread to discuss an episode for which a thread wasn't created by rikka, they are able to request an episode be made by private messaging rikka@ani.social.

+## Eligible Shows

+It is only possible for rikka to make a thread about a show that she knows about.
+So, I have [made a page here](/requestable) that lists out all the shows that have recently aired or are airing soon and their current status in rikka's database.
+The shows that are requestable from the bot are in the [second table](https://wiki.lemmyanime.com/en/requestable#requestable-shows).
+The AniList link and most recently aired episode number are provided for convenience in crafting a message to rikka.
+Speaking of the format of the message...

 ## Format of the Message